-Renewed as a living memorial, you can walk your dog off-leash & learn from 6 new signs that tell the story of the site from the 1850s, including the community that campaigned to have it restored.
+Renewed as a living memorial, you can walk your dog off-leash & learn from 6 new signs that tell the story of the site from the 1850s, including the community restoration campaign.

-A relatively easy walk, especially after a lunch at the local pub.
-Take your time to enjoy the views, local wildlife and the visible remnants of Bendigo’s gold mining history.
+A relatively easy walk to enjoy the views, local wildlife and the visible remnants of Bendigo’s gold mining history.

 In total, 2000 people have died on these goldfields in mining-related accidents, the last as recently as 2001.
 1000s of others were injured and unable to earn a living.
 As you walk through this site, take a moment to consider their stories in more detail.